 I have only myself to blame – I have been away too much recently; the majority of the garden has been neglected due to clearing space for the workshop; and recently the heat has reduced my energy and enthusiasm.
 How do I know that I haven’t had my eye on the ball?
 Well you only have to look at the state of the Solomon’s Seal (Polygonatum) leaves above.

 I think this is a case of upcycling.
 I spotted the idea on a shoot of a garden in France on the recent BBC series on French Gardens and pinched it.
-I am frequently coming across snail shells in the … Continue reading